List of Festa della Repubblica by event from 1946: Date ranges

-From 1990 to 1991, ceremony was held only in Piazza Venezia.
+From 1990 to 1992, ceremony was held only in Piazza Venezia for the ceremony at the Altare della Patria.

-From 1992 to 1999, ceremony at the Altare della Patria.
+From 1993 to 1999, ceremony at the Altare della Patria returns to 2 June, but not a holiday.

 In 2000, first military parade return to via dei Fori Imperiali after its suspension, strongly wanted by Carlo Azeglio Ciampi the return of the parade and last to be celebrated on the first Sunday of June.

 From 2001, return regular feature the military parade celebrated on 2 June after its reinstatement by law no. 336 of 20 November 2000.